Moto Raid Experience ltd organizes the “Gibraltar Race” and the “Gibraltar Race Series” to which the following General Regulations apply.

 You must promptly report to the Race Direction of any problem relating the use of your GPS logger.

-In case you lost the GPS logger or of its failure, it will prevail the time recorded by your GPS navigator, with a minimum approximation to 10 seconds.
+In case you lost the GPS logger or of its failure, it will prevail the time recorded by your GPS navigator.

 The loss anyway will result in a flat penalty of 1,500 points.
 The Organization will give you a new GPS logger after the payment of its full value.
 Without the GPS logger you can not continue the challenge.